 Sommelier’s guide to the best wines for Father’s Day

-If you can’t think of the ideal gift for the dad who has everything – wine is always the answer.
+If, like us, you decant (see what we did there) think of the ideal gift for the dad who has everything – wine is always the answer.
 Whether he’s a vinthusiast, French wine snob, occasional vine adventurer or just plain fussy, we caught up with RACV City Club sommelier Christian Maier to help you pick a bottle that’s sure to knock his socks off.

 This might seem obvious, but when it comes to buying wine, past bottle behaviour is a pretty good indicator of future sip preferences.
 That doesn’t mean you can’t experiment with new or alternative options.
-RACV City Club sommelier and resident wine expert Christian Maier says if you want him to try something out of his vine comfort zone, the key is to choose something that is similar in style.
+RACV City Club sommelier and resident wine expert Christian Maier says if you want to buy him a bottle that's not his usual go-to grape, the key is to choose something that is similar in style.

 “There are two easy ways you can approach it,” Christian says.
 “You can get him a different grape variety from the same region, or you could get him the same grape variety from a different region.”

 If your dad loves big, bold, Barossa shiraz, for example, he might like to try one from Heathcote, in Victoria’s north.